RickStrahl-Content/EfCore30QueryBug/README.md

 I recommend you use a real SQL Db instead of the in memory or the local sql store, so you can browse the original data to ensure the data set is valid (I think it is but maybe somebody should verify).

 ## What you should see
-If you run the first once the database has been created you should see the test fail.
+If you run the first test once the database has been created you should see the test fail.
 The full album list should be 91 records which is correct.
 However, you will end up with 38 records of uninitialized Artist records which is a fail.

+The problem is that the first album that matches an Artist record shows a valid Artist record, but any subsequent albums by that same Artist will have the Artist record empty - not null - but empty with values at their defaults.

 ## Run the same thing in EF Core 2.2.6
 Now run the same thing with EF Core 2.2.6.
-Go into the project file and uncomment the 2.2.6 EF Core libraries.
+Go into the project file and uncomment the 2.2.6 EF Core libraries and comment the 3.0 libraries.

 Clean and rebuild the project.

 ```xml
 <PackageReference Include="Microsoft.EntityFrameworkCore" Version="2.2.6" />